 The Lord’s prohibitions and requirements are in perfect consistency with His moral law, the great law of righteousness, which is a matter of character rather than of form.
 The heart work will lead to the righteous actions.
 The law of Jehovah is exceedingly broad.
 Jesus in His lessons on the Mount plainly declared to His disciples that this holy law of God may be violated in even the thoughts and feelings and desires, as well as in the word and deed.
 (Letter 51, 1888)

-When the claims of the law are made clear to the human, that even the thoughts are sinful, there comes great anxiety to the soul of the Christian.
+When the broad claims of the law are made clear us - that even wrong thoughts are sinful - there comes great anxiety to the soul of the Christian.
 “Who then can be saved?”
 This conviction of sin, and the belief that Jesus can cure it through His word and through His teaching, is what propels the Christian forward in search of more truth, more grace, more doctrine – “the heart work will lead to the righteous actions.”
 But when the law is ignored, despised, misunderstood, misused – then there is no drive to study further, to move forward in light, to grow in grace.
 There is only human defined growth that is common to all men; they get older and feel they are more wise – but not in accordance to the wisdom of God.
 We get the dry creedal orthodox Christianity that we see today which, like aspirin, kills the spiritual conviction that would cause Christians to press with more urgency on the upward way.

 But there are people out there who are not comfortable in the religious experience that they are born into.
-Though told to rest in the creed, their souls remain uneasy, and they want more.
+Though told to rest in the particular creed they inherited from their environment, their souls remain uneasy, and they want more.
 They drift from church to church, becoming non-denominational, and realize they are sinners.
 They read passages like Jesus saying that even lusting is sin and cannot find peace.
 It is men like this that need more light, purer doctrine, and greater truth.
 It is for men like this that we dig for treasure in God’s word and put our energy into sharing the great systematic message we have been given.
-For men like this, truth that is seen as worthless by the Pharisee is received as life-giving.
+For men like this, truth that is seen as worthless by the Pharisee is received by them as life-giving.

 What happens if we leave such men to read the law under a false understanding of God’s character?
-We get men like the Atlanta Massage killer, who was so upset with himself and the world that he could not get over his sex addiction that he went and killed those whom he had hypersexualized, whom he could not stop lusting after.
+We get men like the Atlanta Massage killer, who was so upset with himself and the world for his inability to get over his sex addiction that he went and killed those whom he had hypersexualized, whom he could not stop lusting after.